 Finally, you will get to the first floor of the Jorge Chavez airport, outside the terminal you will find different kinds of transportation to get to your hotel, Airbnb, or hostel.
 You can check our section on transportation in this same article to know what transportation types are located there.

-Whether your flight departs to a national destination (Inside Peru) or an international country, you will have to leave the hotel, Airbnb, inter alia with many hours in advance.
+Whether your flight departs to a national destination (Inside Peru) or an international country, you will have to leave the hotel, Airbnb, inter alia many hours in advance.
 Being 3 hours before international flight departure at the airport and 2 hours, in case of a domestic flight, is recommended.
 However, you will have to add 2 hours more to these times but, Why?
 The traffic all day that Lima city has is the answer.
-It’s not a surprise if you get stuck in the middle of Lima center or in Elmer Faucett Avenue (the main highway to get to the airport) for 30 or even 1 hour.
+It’s not a surprise if you get stuck in the middle of Lima Center or in Elmer Faucett Avenue (the main highway to get to the airport) for 30 or even 1 hour.
 Therefore, take precautions and get to Lima airport.

 1. Luggage register counter